-Select this option to exit the BIOS Setup without making any permanent changes to the system configuration, and reboot the computer.
+Select this option to quit the BIOS Setup without making any permanent changes to the system configuration, and reboot the computer.
 Select Discard Changes and Exit, and press <Enter>.
-When the dialog box appears, asking you if you want to exit from the BIOS setup without saving, click Yes to quit BIOS without saving the changes, or click No to quit the BIOS and save changes.
+When the dialog box appears, asking you if you want to exit the BIOS setup without saving, select Yes to quit BIOS without saving the changes, or select No to quit the BIOS and save changes.